8agana/unified-intelligence/README.md

 - [Links](#links)

 ## Introduction
 Unified Intelligence is a Rust-based Model Context Protocol (MCP) server designed to enhance cognitive capabilities by processing and synthesizing thoughts using various thinking frameworks.
-It integrates with external services like Groq for advanced language model capabilities, OpenAI for embeddings, and Qdrant for vector-based memory storage and retrieval.
-This project aims to provide a robust and extensible backend for intelligent agents and applications.
+It integrates with external services like Groq for advanced language model capabilities and OpenAI for embeddings.
+Vector storage is Redis-only.

 ## Features
 - **Thinking Frameworks:** Implements various cognitive frameworks (OODA, Socratic, First Principles, Systems, Root Cause, SWOT, Remember) to guide thought processing.
 - **Groq Integration:** Leverages Groq's powerful language models for natural language understanding, search query parsing, and intelligent response synthesis from retrieved memories.
 - **Conversational Memory (Redis-only):** `ui_remember` stores and retrieves all memory in Redis, performing hybrid retrieval (text + KNN via RediSearch) and recording objective feedback metrics.

-- **Vector Memory (Qdrant):** Qdrant integration remains available for other features, but `ui_remember` operates Redis-only by design.
+  Redis-only storage: This project does not use Qdrant.
 - **Embeddings (OpenAI):** Generates vector embeddings for thoughts and queries using OpenAI's embedding models, enabling semantic search.
 - **Redis Persistence:** Stores thought records, chain metadata, and feedback loop metadata in Redis for efficient data management.
 - **Extensible Design:** Modular architecture allows for easy extension with new frameworks, integrations, and functionalities.